UptickNetwork/DID-docs/docs/quick-start-demo.md

 :::info

-This was a quick demonstration of Uptick ID's basic functionalities.
-However, Uptick ID is far more complex than this.
+This was a quick demonstration of Privado ID's basic functionalities.
+However, Privado ID is far more complex than this.
 It offers a range of SSI-focused tools that allow for decentralized identity and verifiable credentials management.

 :::